My Quiet Kitchen

 • Add 4 tablespoons of water, and use a large spoon to thoroughly combine.
 Drizzle in 1 more tablespoons of water, and mix again.
 Refer to Notes section below and/or photos and video for help determining proper consistency.
 Be judicious with the water at this point.

-Add another 1 to 2 tablespoons of water (1 Tbsp at a time), if needed.
+Add another 1 to 2 tablespoons of water (1 tablespoon at a time), if needed.
 When the dough is thoroughly moist and holds together when squeezed with your hand, form it into a ball.

 • Place the dough on a large piece of parchment paper, about 13 inches long.
 Use your palm to gently flatten the dough into a disc.
 If the dough is too sticky, sprinkle with almond flour.